TBD54566975/dwn-sdk-js/README.md

 #### Webpack >= 5

-add the following to the top level of your webpack config (`webpack.config.js`)
+Add the following to the top level of your webpack config (`webpack.config.js`)

 ```js
 resolve: {